Welcome

 Germany and Kenya: Bilateral relations

 Germany and Kenya traditionally have close relations based on partnership.
-The Federal Republic of Germany was the first country to recognise Kenya under international law after it gained independence in 1963.
-Several high-level bilateral visits have taken place in 2023: in March Kenyan President Ruto visited Germany and in May Federal Chancellor Scholz visited Kenya.
-During her visit to Kenya in February 2024, Foreign Minister Baerbock had a meeting with president Ruto.
+The Federal Republic of Germany was the first country to recognise Kenya under international law after Kenya gained independence in 1963.
+In September 2024, Kenya was the partner country at the Federal President’s citizens’ festival, in which President Ruto took part as guest of honour.
+During this visit, he also met Federal Chancellor Olaf Scholz.

-Germany regards Kenya as an important partner in a crisis-ridden region and one of its most important economic partners in East Africa.
-More than 100 German companies have a base in Kenya which some of them use to serve the East African region.
-Kenya and Germany have common interests, including the promotion of stability, peace and security and environmental protection.
+Germany regards Kenya as an important partner in a crisis-ridden region and one of its key economic partners in East Africa.
+More than 100 German companies have a base in Kenya, which some of them use to serve the East African region.
+Kenya and Germany have common interests, including the promotion of stability, peace and security as well as protection of the environment.